PAGSAdmin/ClarityGuard/README.md

 ClarityGuard is released under the **MIT License** (see LICENSE file) —

-A provisional patent application (US 63/845,773) covering the Population Impact Factor (PIF) methodology was filed in July 2025.
-The entire project, including the provisional patent, is available for acquisition.
+A provisional patent application (US 63/845,773) The entire project, including the provisional patent, is available for acquisition.

 Truth with heart
 Created by PAGS — 40 years turning chaos into clarity